The next general municipal election is November 3, 2020

-Forms that start with the period covering January 1 through June 30 2018 are filed in a searchable electronic database.
-Forms from 2000 to 2017 are available here
+Forms covering starting January 1, 2018 are filed in a searchable electronic database.
+Forms from 2000 to 2017 are available here.
+Campaign committees can login here.

-For information on registering to vote, please visit the Alameda County Registrar of Voters' website or contact the Registrar at 510-272-6973
+For information on registering to vote, please visit the Alameda County Registrar of Voters' website or contact the Registrar at 510-272-6973.
+For Frequently Asked Questions (FAQ's) please visit: here.

 If you are already registered to vote, please visit My Voter Profile to lookup the following information: